peterigz/timelinefxlib/readme.md

 	LoadStbImageMemory(image, (unsigned char*)raw_image_data, image_memory_size);
 	//Convert the image to RGBA which is necessary for this particular renderer ConvertToRGBA(&image);
 	//The editor has the option to convert an image to an alpha map.
-I will probably change this so that it gets baked into the saved effect so you won't need to apply the filter here.
+I will probably change this so that
+	//it gets baked into the saved effect so you won't need to apply the filter here.
 	//Alpha map is where all color channels are set to 255 if (image_data.import_filter)
 		ConvertToAlpha(image);